Cheddar Valley line: Cheddar Valley and Yatton Railway

-The Bristol and Exeter Railway proceeded with the construction of the project it had acquired; their Chief Engineer, Francis Fox, was resident engineer for the work.
-The authorised scheme was to run to the East Somerset Railway station at Wells, running through and calling at the Somerset & Dorset station there, and the track was to be on the broad gauge.
+The Bristol and Exeter Railway proceeded with the construction of the project it had acquired; their chief engineer, Francis Fox, was resident engineer for the work.
+The authorised scheme was to run to the East Somerset Railway station at Wells, running through and calling at the Somerset and Dorset station there, and the track was to be on the broad gauge.
 There was to be a 180-yard (165-metre) tunnel at Shute Shelve.